List of The Big Bang Theory franchise characters: Ramona Nowitzki

 Ramona Nowitzki, Ph.D.
 (Riki Lindhome) first appears in the season 2 episode "The Cooper–Nowitzki Theorem" as a graduate student at Caltech.
 She is a huge fan of Sheldon's work and develops a crush on him.
-Sheldon tries unsuccessfully to get rid of her until she expresses desire to share credit on a breakthrough he has, to which he yells at her to leave finally.
-In the season 10 finale, she comes back to Caltech and pursues a romantic relationship with Sheldon, knowing Amy is away at Princeton and can't stop her.
+Sheldon unsuccessfully tries to get rid of her until she wants to share credit on a breakthrough, whereupon he demands her departure.
+In season 10, she returns to Caltech and attempts to initiate a romantic relationship with Sheldon, knowing Amy is away at Princeton.
 He is oblivious to her advances until she kisses him, causing him to immediately fly to Princeton and propose to Amy.
-At the end of the first episode of season 11, Amy comes home and everyone thinks she's going to get into it with Ramona, but instead hugs and thanks her.
+At the end of the first episode of season 11, Amy comes home and, to everyone's surprise, hugs and thanks Ramona.

+Colonel Richard Williams

+Colonel Williams (Dean Norris) is a United States Air Force Officer and engineer who first appears in season 10.
+A blunt military official, Williams is interested in a quantum gyroscope navigation and guidance system that he hires Howard, Leonard and Sheldon to develop for the U.S. Air Force.
+After Sheldon brashly promises a four-month deadline that they cannot meet, the Colonel easily grants them a two-year extension, noting that the military is used to delayed government contractors.
+However, once they finish the prototype, he notices Sheldon's theory for an even smaller version and forces them to build it against their will, only to suddenly confiscate all of their equipment and research without explanation.
+He later returns to reveal that Sheldon went behind his friends' backs to work with him on a new military communication system based on their original project.

+In Stuart Fails to Save the Universe, an alternate version of Williams appears in a universe in which society is in a perpetual war, and he serves as a leader of an army that Stuart, Denise, Bert and Kripke are forced into joining.

 Ruchi

-Ruchi (Swati Kapila) is a new colleague of Bernadette's at Zangen who first appears in season 11.
+Ruchi (Swati Kapila) is a colleague of Bernadette's at Zangen who first appears in season 11.
 Both Stuart and Raj pursue a relationship with her.
 When Raj tricks Stuart and tries to hang out with her alone, she expresses only wanting to find friends at the moment when Stuart arrives at the bar and tells her what Raj did.
 After apologizing, Stuart expresses interest in just being friends with Ruchi.
 When she leaves, he then states that his plan is working to get close to her.